-Good to know: Some izakayas have a per person “cover charge” called otōshidai.
+Good to know: Some izakayas have a per person “cover charge”called otōshidai.
 (Most places we saw were around 300 yen per person).
 This includes a small (erm… tiny) surprise dish (otōshi) to sample.

-Cost of Meals in Japan
+Cost of food in Japan

 Japan is a notoriously expensive destination, and if you eat at high end restaurants for every meal, you’ll quickly blow your budget!